sailfish009/bsdf/matlab/README.md

 ## Installation

-Download [bsdf.m](bsdf.m) and place it in a directory where Matlab can find it, e.g. by doing:
+Download [Bsdf.m](Bsdf.m) and place it in a directory where Matlab can find it, e.g. by doing:

 ```matlab